Sound technical content, curated with aloha by

 A. Hi Ray.

-Although several reputable sources say sulfur water is not actually dangerous to people, despite its unattractiveness and its effects on plumbing, we must remind you because vets often remind us: Dogs are not people.
+Although many reputable sources say sulfur water is not actually very dangerous to people, despite its unattractiveness and its effects on plumbing, we remind you as vets often remind us: Dogs are not people.

-People eat chocolate and onions and garlic, for example whereas they are bad for dogs.
-You would have to either talk to a vet or find some research having to do with dogs and sulfur.
-Sorry that I have no answer.
+Chocolate & onions & garlic are fine for people, for example, but bad for dogs.
+You'd have to either talk to a vet or find some research having to do with dogs and sulfur.
+Sorry that I have no answer for you.

 Luck & Regards,